The most striking looks from the Actor Awards red carpet

 By Oscar Holland and Stephy Chung, CNN; Photo editor: Jennifer Arnow, CNN

-(CNN) — The Screen Actors Guild Awards are back, complete with a new name — and, for the first time ever, a thematic dress code.
+(CNN) — The Screen Actors Guild Awards returned on Sunday evening, complete with a new name — and, for the first time ever, a thematic dress code.

 Now known as the Actor Awards, the annual ceremony’s 32nd edition sent attendees very specific sartorial instructions: “Reimagining Hollywood Glamour From the ’20s and ‘30s.”